btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

     + example:
         - `subscribe: :include:/var/local/destinations`

 Unprivileged users can add aliases in their home directory in the [`.forward`] file.
-Since the aliases only affect their one and only user account (mailbox), only the destination part (as described above) is necessary.
+Since the aliases only affect their one and only user account (mailbox), only the destination (as described above) is necessary.

 Redirection rules are added one per line.
-The `.forward` file must be writable only by its owner, and it's not necessary to run `newaliases` or any of the `sendmail` commands after updating.
+The `.forward` file must be writable only by its owner, and it's not necessary to run `newaliases` or any of the previous `sendmail` commands after updating.

 ## `CUPS`